Aliases for MOCOS Gene

 GeneCards Summary for MOCOS Gene

 MOCOS (Molybdenum Cofactor Sulfurase) is a Protein Coding gene.
-Diseases associated with MOCOS include Xanthinuria, Type Ii and Xanthinuria.
-Among its related pathways are Metabolism of water-soluble vitamins and cofactors and Folate biosynthesis.
-GO annotations related to this gene include transferase activity and lyase activity.
-An important paralog of this gene is MARC2.
+Diseases associated with MOCOS include Xanthinuria, Type Ii and Hereditary Xanthinuria.
+Among its related pathways are Metabolism of water-soluble vitamins and cofactors and Allopurinol Pathway, Pharmacokinetics.
+Gene Ontology (GO) annotations related to this gene include transferase activity and lyase activity.
+An important paralog of this gene is MTARC1.

 Sulfurates the molybdenum cofactor.
 Sulfation of molybdenum is essential for xanthine dehydrogenase (XDH) and aldehyde oxidase (ADO) enzymes in which molybdenum cofactor is liganded by 1 oxygen and 1 sulfur atom in active form.
 In vitro, the C-terminal domain is able to reduce N-hydroxylated prodrugs, such as benzamidoxime.